NoumenaDigital/npl-integrations/README.md

 ### Webapp

-The `./webapp` folder contains a typescript frontend service interacting with the configured engine.
+The `./webapp` folder contains a Typescript frontend service for interacting with the configured Engine.
 In this setup, the webapp runs locally and connects to the engine on Noumena Cloud.

 #### Setup